-Want to purchase a print the photo above?
+Want to purchase a print of the photo above?
 Go here.

 The holidays may have ended for the rest of the country, but in Tampa, they’re just getting started.
 Gasparilla began as a one-day celebration (an official city holiday, no less) of Tampa’s dubious pirate history and has evolved into a season-long slate of parades, parties, races and festivals.
 To help you navigate the stormy seas, we’ve put together a guide to everything you need to know to partake in the Gasparilla festivities.

 Gasparilla Children’s Parade

 January 19 | 11 a.m. | Bayshore Boulevard

 The Saturday before the main event, little swashbucklers get a day all to themselves.
 The Gasparilla Children’s Parade is a kid-friendly alternative to the Pirate Fest that keeps the floats, music and beads but avoids the debauchery found at the larger parade (the celebration is alcohol-free).